yairrb/Sorting-Algorithms/README.md

 # Sorting-Algorithms

-My first attempt was trying to do something cool using differents types of sorting but for now, this is just a place where I'll be uploading many sorting algorithms that I'll be uplading as warming up algorithms.
+My first attempt was trying to do something cool using differents types of sorting but for now, this is just a place where I'll be uploading many sorting algorithms that I'll be coding as warming up.

 As a good way to warm up before start doing some task or something, I'd like to write a sorting algorithm.
 The idea is pretty simple, I look for an explanation of the way that the sorting algorithm works, and then I'll write it out.